 Welcome to another year of Horrorfest, that wonderful time of year when I only watch Horror movies from the 1001 Movies to See Before You Die list.
 In years past I have done themes but this year my goal is to watch whatever is streaming.

 We start with Frankenstein, which is actually the perfect movie to kick off this celebration.
 As a monster, its terror factor falls somewhere between witches and werewolves.
 A bit scary when you think that it’s a dead guy, less scary when you realize his childlike nature.
-I talked my 11 year-old into watching with me, which was a task in itself because he has vowed to not watch any horror.
-‘Space is frightening enough for me!’, he says more often than you’d imagine.
+I talked my 11 year-old into watching the movie with me, although he has vowed to not watch any horror.
+‘Space is frightening enough for me!’, he brings up quite often.

 We both agreed that the effects were so good for this era and both regretted a little that we have lived only through the parodies and references.
 I think had I been around in the 1930s, this definitely would’ve creeped me out some.
 The first ‘reveal’ as Dr. Frankenstein coaxes The Monster into the light is so masterfully done.
 It gave me chills in a way I didn’t imagine a movie this old could.
 The fear was short lived as Karloff does such a wonderful job of playing a frightening monster as well as such a sympathetic man.
 My son felt the same until the scene where he drowns the little girl, and then he wanted only revenge.
 I’ll admit that scene of the father carrying his dead child through the wedding celebration was absolutely heartbreaking, but I still just wanted The Monster to be ok and maybe be loved by someone.